Can You Compost Dog Poop? Digging into Dog Waste

 Got a dog?
 Then you’ve got poop!
 Getting everyday dog waste out of your life not only has an “ick” factor, but you may also be struggling with some eco-guilt.
 No one really wants to send more poo or poo bags to the landfill.

 Tossing poop off into the tall grass at the edge of your lawn with a shovel is no good either.
 Let’s face it -- sh*t still stinks, even if it’s out of sight.
 More importantly, other pets, wildlife or even kids can get infected by parasites and pathogens shed in poop.
-All the extra nitrogen in dog waste can run off and harm local waterways, too.
+All the extra nitrogen in dog waste runs off and harms local waterways, too.
+Poop in the tap water, you don't want to shower in that!
+It could happen.

 You may have wondered about greener alternatives.
 Could your dog’s poop find a final resting spot in your compost bin?